-The role of the School Library has changed from a place where students come to find information in books and read quietly to an innovative flexible space where students can come to meet, collaborate, learn and flourish using 21st Century innovations and technologies.
+The Hub is an innovative flexible space where students can come to meet, collaborate, learn, read, research, study and flourish using 21st Century innovations and technologies.

-The new Information and Resource Hub aims to be not only a new space, but also to be an open, friendly and safe environment that supports the teaching and learning programmes of the whole school.
+The Information and Resource Hub is an open, friendly and safe environment that supports the teaching and learning programs of the whole school.
 We offer flexible learning spaces, traditional class facilities, private study areas, quiet reading zones and inspiring collaboration areas.
 These spaces are designed to enhance the critical thinking, communication, literacy and research skills of our students.

 Resources and facilities

-The Hub also offers a wide range of physical and electronic resources to support student learning and staff teaching.
-We have an extensive fiction collection, an up-to-date non-fiction area and several online databases, including EBSCO, ClickView and Britannica, all of which are linked to the Australian Curriculum.
-Students can also borrow laptops and chargers for lessons as well various stimulating games at break times.
+The Hub offers a wide range of physical and electronic resources to support student learning and staff teaching.
+We have an extensive fiction collection, a limited range of non-fiction books and several online databases, including EBSCO, ClickView and Britannica Online, all of which are linked to the Australian Curriculum.
+We offer various stimulating games at break times.

-In 2018 we will be slowly building an exciting Makerspace to give students the opportunity to gain and apply knowledge, deepen their understanding and develop creative and critical thinking skills within an authentic context.
-This area will be equipped with STEAM related tools to encourage inquiry and project-based learning to ensure our students are future ready.
+The Makerspace gives students the opportunity to gain and apply knowledge, deepen their understanding and develop creative and critical thinking skills within an authentic context.
+This area encourages inquiry and project-based learning to ensure our students are future ready.

 Engaging and Learning

-There are many other projects in development to transform The Hub into an innovative flexible working space where students can learn, collaborate, communicate and we hope your child will find the changes as exciting as we do.
+There will be many other projects in development to allow students to use the Hub to learn, collaborate, communicate and realise their high aspirations for success, and we hope your child will find these innovations as exciting as we do.

 Transperth SmartRider cards are used to access public transport and to borrow library resources.
+Students can top up their PaperCut account for school printing via the circulation desk, using cash only.
 SmartRiders are issued through the Hub.
-Lost cards will be replaced at a fee within five to seven working days.
+Lost cards will be replaced at a fee of $5 within ten working days.

 Library staff aspire to excel in their school and show respect for themselves, others and the earth.